SequentMicrosystems/8serial-rpi/README.md

 To check the CAN port run the following command ``` dmesg | grep can0 ```

-The serial names that can be used and the corespondence with the card ports are as the following:
+The serial names that can be used and the correspondence with the card ports are as follows:
 - dev/ttySC0  => RS232 PORT2
 - dev/ttySC1 => RS485
 - dev/ttySC2 = RS232 PORT3